tamarwerthaim/Wolt/README.md

 ### 4. Single-Restaurant Cart Rule
 - The shopping cart restricts items to a single restaurant.
 - If a user attempts to add items from a different restaurant, they are prompted to clear their current cart or cancel the action.

+### 5. User Roles & Permissions
+During registration on the **Sign Up** screen, users can choose whether to register as a **Restaurant Owner** (by checking a box) or as a regular customer.

+Permissions are defined as follows:
+- **Guest (Non-Registered User):**
+  - Browse restaurants and categories.
+  - Search for restaurants or products using the global search bar.
+  - View restaurant menus and product details.
+- **Registered Customer:**
+  - All Guest features.
+  - Add products to the shopping cart and checkout (place orders).
+  - View order placement history.
+  - Rate restaurants.
+  - Edit their profile details.
+  - Toggle the application theme between **Dark Mode** and **Light Mode**.
+- **Restaurant Owner (Admin):**
+  - All Customer features.
+  - Create new restaurants (Admin panel).
+  - Edit existing restaurant profiles.
+  - Delete restaurants.
+  - Add new products to restaurant menus.
+  - Edit existing menu products (prices, names, descriptions).
+  - Delete products from the menus.

 ---